genderkit/genderkit/_resources/referral-appointment.md

 If you are living in England, you may be asked which gender service you wish to be referred to.
 If you don’t know what clinics there are, we have our own page with a [list of gender services]({% link _resources/gender-services.md %}).

-If you are under 17, your GP may suggest you are referred to your local Child and Adolescent Mental Health Services (CAMHS) first, who may then ask you the questions above.
-They may also ask you more questions, particularly around your mental health.

 The person who you have asked for a referral:

 -   should *not* ask you to let them examine your chest or genitalia